captswag/shell-scripting-101/9-external-programs/README.md

 Note the quotes around `$HTML_FILES` are essential to preserve the newlines between each file listed.
 Otherwise `grep` will see one huge line of text, and not one line per file.

-This will we are only running the slow `find` once roughly halving the execution time of the script.
+This way we are only running the slow `find` once roughly halving the execution time of the script.